Spanish players to continue national team boycott

 Last updated on .From the section Women's Football

-A total of 39 Spanish women's players - including 21 of the 23 members of the World Cup-winning squad - say they will continue their boycott of the national team until more changes take place at the country's football federation.
+The majority of Spain's World Cup-winning squad will continue their boycott of the national team until further changes are made, saying they do not yet "feel in a safe place".

-Spain's World Cup win last month was overshadowed by the federation's president Luis Rubiales kissing forward Jenni Hermoso after the final.
+Last month's win was overshadowed by the federation's president Luis Rubiales kissing forward Jenni Hermoso after the final.

-The fall out led to Rubiales' resignation.
+The fall out eventually led to Rubiales' resignation.

-Vilda's successor Montse Tome was due to pick her first squad on Friday, but a news conference scheduled for 15:00 BST was postponed.
+But a total of 39 Spanish women's players say more needs to be done.

+"For this reason, we believe that it is time to fight to show that these situations and practices have no place in our football or in our society and that the current structure needs changes.

+"We do it so that the next generations can have a much more equal game that we all deserve."

-According to a statement from the players, they are calling for:
+According to the statement, the players are calling for:

 - A restructuring of the Spanish football federation